LLM (Master of Law) in Paris

 The programme also seeks to broaden and deepen students' understanding of their own legal systems by giving them the opportunity and the tools with which to explore current commercial law issues from an international and comparative perspective.
 Ultimately, the programme aims to better prepare contemporary lawyers for practising the legal profession in an increasingly globalised world.

 Queen Mary University of London and University of London Institute in Paris

 Queen Mary University of London has a long standing academic partnership with the University of London Institute in Paris (ULIP) and both institutions benefit from this collaboration, which brings the expertise of Queen Mary’s Centre for Commercial Law Studies (CCLS) within the School of Law to the heart of Paris.

 Since its establishment in 1980, the CCLS has become one of the leading institutions for commercial law in the world.
-Building upon the success of the existing School of Law London based LLM Programme, CCLS has created the Queen Mary Paris LLM, an innovative postgraduate course offering students the opportunity to develop academic and professional expertise in specialised areas of commercial law, including banking and finance, intellectual property, international dispute resolution and economic law.
+Building upon the success of the our London based LLM Programme, the Paris LLM is an innovative postgraduate course that offers the opportunity to develop academic and professional expertise in specialised areas of commercial law, including banking and finance, intellectual property, international dispute resolution and economic law.

 The programme is designed to be attractive to practitioners and students based in Paris, who are seeking to develop expertise in a niche area, and also possibly wanting to satisfy continuing education requirements, but do not have the time to study full-time in London.
 It is possible that practitioners based outside of Paris but with regular meetings in Paris may consider the programme.

 The LLM Paris is taught in the University of London Institute in Paris, in premises which, shared with the British Council, overlook the Esplanade des Invalides in the 7th arrondissement, a five minute walk from the Place de la Concorde and the Champs Elysées in Paris, France.